 The Early Childhood Care and Education program is a sequence of courses designed to prepare students for a variety of careers in the field of early childhood education.
 The program emphasizes a combination of early childhood care and education theory and practical application as well as limited general core competencies necessary for successful employment.
-Graduates have qualifications to be employed in early care childhood care/education settings including child care centers, Head Start, and Georgia Pre-K programs.
+Graduates have qualifications to be employed in early care childhood care/education settings including child care centers and Head Start.